 Although the Verdura “brand” was never as well known as Tiffiany’s or Cartier, Verdura patrons included a who’s who of the New York social scene and Hollywood celebrities of the time.
 Katherine Hepburn wore Verdura jewelry in “The Philadelphia Story.”
 Joan Crawford and Marlene Dietrich were enthusiastic devotees.
 On the East Coast, Babe Paley, wife of William S. Paley, founder of CBS, was a close friend and confident.

-• And, his use of actual shells which he encrusted with gold and gemstones.
-His shell Black and white torsade braceletsjewelry is perhaps his best known work.
+- And, his use of actual shells which he encrusted with gold and gemstones.
+His shell jewelry is perhaps his best known work.

 There is more, of course.
 The career and contributions of such an important designer can’t be covered in an article like this.